-How hard is this ride?
+How hard was the Passage ride?

-So what do you mean by "medium pace"?
+What do you mean by "medium pace"?

 And how about "some hills"?